-Please note, if you are required to undertake a test for COVID-19 infection as part of the study, then we may need to notify results to the relevant public health authority (see below).
+Please note, if you are required to undertake a test for COVID-19 infection as part of the study (see below), then we will need to notify all results to the relevant public health authority (see below).

 How is the study going to work?